VirtusLab/besom/README.md

    "org.virtuslab" %% "besom-core" % "0.0.1-SNAPSHOT"
    ))
    ```
-This just informs your IDE about the existence of infrastructure module DO NOT REMOVE DEPENDENCIES FROM `project.scala` they are necessary in both places.
+This just informs your IDE about the existence of infrastructure module Do not remove dependencies from `project.scala` they are necessary in both places.

 ## Tips
 - Pass `Context` everywhere you are using pulumi, for example when you are creating a resource.
-- Don't be afraid to split your code into different files.
-You can easily import them back into `Main`
 - Call your functions and use your variables.
 If the code is unused it will not be processed by pulumi and some resources might be missing.
-- Listen to the compiler.
-On your `pulumi up` the code will be compiled it will show you issues in your code.
 - Use whatever scala concepts you are familiar with, infrastructure as code in Besom is still a scala program, so you have the full potential of the language to work with.
 - Pay attention to the types.
 You will be instantiating case classes to pass parameters, note their package of origin.